akashverma975/terraform-codebase-scanner/README.md

 ## Deployment

-See the deployment guides for instructions on deploying to:
+See the deployment guides for instructions on deploying to your preferred hosting solution.
-- Amazon S3
-- GitHub Pages
-- Other static hosting services

 ## Security Considerations

-- Access tokens for company GitLab are not stored and must be provided for each request
+- Access tokens are not stored and must be provided for each request
-- No data is sent to any third-party servers
-- All API requests are made directly from your browser to the Git providers
+- All API requests are made directly from the browser to your GitLab instance
 - The application does not track or store any usage data
+- Ensure the application is deployed on a secure (HTTPS) connection

+## Customization

+You may need to customize the following:

+- GitLab instance URL in `src/services/gitlabService.js` (currently set to gitlab.techopscloud.com)
+- Company-specific branding or colors in the theme
+- Any company-specific GitLab API endpoints or parameters

+## Support

+For issues related to this application, please contact your IT department or the designated maintainer of this tool.